When will I get the results from my oncologic PET CT scan?

 PET CT Cost for Oncologic Applications

 PET CT imaging used for oncology is not covered by the Alberta Health Care Insurance Plan (AHCIP) when performed in community-based clinics outside the hospital.
-The cost of a PET CT for oncology at MIC depends on the radiotracer used and whether an accompanying diagnostic CT is acquired simultaneously.
+The cost depends on the exam protocol, radiotracer, area of interest (brain, head, neck, whole body, etc.), and whether an accompanying diagnostic CT is acquired simultaneously.

 Oncological PET CT FAQs